 Using the Summary Judgement Procedure

 Our strategy worked!
 Within 6 months of his termination, Mr. Luz faced his former employer in court.
 And the judge awarded him six additional months of pay, along with costs to cover our legal fees.
 This was a watershed moment and represented a progressive step for employee rights.
 It brought social reform to our legal system.
-Luz vs. Moore Business Communications Systems forged the path for wide use of summary judgement in employment litigation.
+Luz vs. Moore Business Communications Systems forged the path for the wide use of summary judgement in employment litigation.

 Summary Judgement and the Supreme Court of Canada

 Summary judgment is well suited for cases that are clear-cut and predictable, where a trial would be a waste of time.
 The judge generally does not hear oral evidence and makes decisions based on sworn written declarations.
-In fact, the Supreme Court of Canada piped in on this matter in 2014, following the case Hryniak v.
+In fact, the Supreme Court of Canada piped in on this matter in 2014, following the case of Hryniak v.
 Mauldin.
 They reiterated that a trial is not the default procedure for resolving legal disputes.
 They encouraged the use of summary judgement where it was proportionate, expeditious and less expensive.

 In 2009, we took yet another case, Mahesuran v.
 Canac Kitchens, through the summary judgement process.
-Not only did the judge rule on notice period and equivalent damages, he also awarded extra amounts for loss of employee benefits, all from examining the documentary evidence.
+Not only did the judge rule on notice period and equivalent damages, but he also awarded extra amounts for loss of employee benefits, all from examining the documentary evidence.

 In 2010, Rule 20 brought amendments to the summary judgement processes.
-It permitted judges to weigh evidence and evaluate the credibility of a deponent to draw inferences.
+It permitted judges to weigh the evidence and evaluate the credibility of a deponent to draw inferences.
 Lawyers may include written evidence from third parties to seek awards for employee benefits and pensions.
 They can even apply for extra funds for outplacement counselling to support employees through their job search.
-And most of all, judges can now impose costs on the losing party.
+And most of all, judges could now impose costs on the losing party.

 Summary Judgements Are Not For Everyone